 The Distinguished Teaching Award (DTA) honors exemplary teaching at the highest institutional level.
 Award recipients receive a monetary prize, and their names are inscribed on the DTA memorial wall in the Integrative Learning Center.
 Faculty recipients are awarded $3,500, and graduate students are awarded $2,000.

-Tenure-track faculty, non-tenure-track faculty, and graduate teaching assistants who are the instructor-of-record are eligible for this highly-competitive award.
+Tenure-track faculty, non-tenure-track faculty, and graduate teaching assistants are eligible for this highly-competitive award.
 Graduate and undergraduate students may nominate any instructor they have previously taken a course with or an instructor with whom they are currently enrolled in a course.
 Faculty may submit nominations for graduate teaching assistants.

 Frequently Asked Questions (FAQ)

 Please review our DTA FAQ page for more information about the nomination process, finalist materials, the committee review process and more.